PayScale

-Payscale is an American compensation software and data company which helps employers manage employee compensation and employees understand their worth in the job market.
+Payscale is an American compensation software and data company which helps employers manage employee pay effectively and employees understand their value in the job market.

+History

 The website was launched on January 1, 2002.
 It was founded by Joe Giordano and John Gaffney.
-Mike Metzger served as CEO from 2004 to 2019.
+Mike Metzger was CEO from 2004 to 2019.
 Scott Torrey, a 20-year veteran of SAP Concur, started as CEO on August 26, 2019 and stepped down on November 16, 2021.
-The current CEO of PayScale is Alex Hart.
+Alex Hart was then named CEO in November 2021.